Chris-airobot/PhD_first_demo/README.md

 3. easy_handeye/easy_handeye/launch/calibrate.launch:<br>
    Line 12, default is changed to "/kinova_gen3_lite", which is the catkin workspace of the folder Line 13, default is changed from "Manipulator" to "arm", the package is written for UR series robot, different name conventions

+# Based on Jason's Code, the package that I need:

+- gpd_ros and gpd (basically the same type)